elaynelemos/lpic1-glossary/commands.md

 ```
 <br/>

+#### `lsusb`
-**`lsusb`**: Utility for displaying information about USB buses in the system and the devices connected to them.
+Utility for displaying information about USB buses in the system and the devices connected to them.
 ```shell-session
 $ lsusb --help